khaljimbo/safari-api/README.md

 * Github Actions for CI\CD tasks
 * Helm 3

-Ordinarily I would use a CI server such as TeamCity (with the build manifest descriebd in Kotlin) or Azure DevOps (described in plain YAML) partnered with a CD tool such as Octopus Deploy or AzureDevOps (also described in YAML) however for this piece I have chosen GitHub actions for these duties.
+Ordinarily I would use a CI server such as TeamCity (with the build manifest described in Kotlin) or Azure DevOps (described in plain YAML) partnered with a CD tool such as Octopus Deploy or AzureDevOps (also described in YAML) however for this piece I have chosen GitHub actions for these duties.
+Mainly to learn how to use GitHub Actions.

 ### Access

-When the TODOs are completed I would host this externally.
-Using a service like Azure Front Door with georeplication DNS and WAF duties.
+When the TODOs are completed I would host this externally using a service like Azure Front Door for DNS and WAF duties.
 Inter-POD connectivity will be handled by Consul or Istio.

-## Build
+## Build and hacking

 Using Go Get